atlet99/yaml-encrypter-decrypter/README.md

 ### **Enhanced Diff Output**
 - Added line numbers to the diff output for easier identification of changes
 - The output format now shows: `[line_number] - old_value` and `[line_number] + new_value`
+- Added support for masking sensitive information in debug and diff output

+### **Security Improvements**
+- Added proper masking of sensitive values in debug output and diff mode
+- Implemented configurable masking via `unsecure_diff` parameter
+- Enhanced protection of encrypted values with only partial display

 ### **Bug Fixes and Improvements**
 - Fixed argument order in encryption/decryption function calls to properly handle key and value parameters